Two topological phases in exchange alternating spin-1 nanographene chains: Critical dimerization map

-Using the procedure outlined above, we compute the energy gap, using DMRG for chains with up to $N = 600$ spins, and find $|d_c| = 0.26$ for $\beta_1 = \beta_2 = 0$, a value compatible with the value reported in Ref. \cite{kato1994numerical}.
-In Supplementary Fig. 3, we show how calculations with $N = 40$ spins are sufficient to reproduce the dependence of $d_c$ observed in significantly larger systems, allowing for smaller computational costs.
-Based on this, the dependence of $d_c$ on $\beta_1$ and $\beta_2$ is depicted as a colormap in Fig. 2 for a system with $N = 40$ spins (cross sections of the colormap are shown in Supplementary Fig. 3).
+\bluecolor{Using the procedure outlined above, we solve the spin Hamiltonian using DMRG for chains with up to $N = 600$ spins, and find $|d_c| = 0.26$ for $\beta_1 = \beta_2 = 0$ (a value compatible with what was reported in Ref. \cite{kato1994numerical}).
+In Fig. \ref{fig:40vs100_beta2}a of Appendix \ref{Numerical determination of dc} we show how calculations with $N = 40$ spins are sufficient to reproduce the dependence of $d_c$ observed in significantly larger systems, allowing for smaller computational costs.
+Repeating the procedure for $0 < \beta_{1,2} \leq 1/3$, and determining $d_c$ for each case, we find how the critical dimerization depends on the biquadratic exchanges.
+The result is depicted as a colormap in Fig. \ref{fig:dc_colormap}, with cross sections being given in Fig. \ref{fig:40vs100_beta2}b}

-Our DMRG results show a marked dependence of the critical dimerization on non-linear exchange.
+The DMRG results of Fig. \ref{fig:dc_colormap} show a marked dependence of the critical dimerization on \bluecolor{biquadratic} exchange.
 We find that in the considered $(\beta_1,\beta_2)$ region the critical dimerization parameters can range from $|d_c| \approx 0.18$ to $|d_c|\rightarrow 1$.
-Furthermore, we find that $d_c$ depends more strongly on $\beta_2$ (the one associated with the stronger exchange, since we considered the region $d<0$) than on $\beta_1$, and it approaches $|d_c| \rightarrow 1$ when $\beta_2 \rightarrow 1/3$, meaning that the phase transition only takes place when the system becomes fully dimerized.
-On the other hand, for $\beta_1 \rightarrow 1/3$ and $\beta_2 \rightarrow 0$ a critical dimerization value $d_c \approx 0.18$ is found.
-The existence of a phase transition, and therefore the behavior of $d_c$, in these limiting cases is discussed in the Supplementary Information based on the representation of the original Hamiltonian in terms of spin projectors.
-Along the line $\beta_1 = \beta_2 \equiv \beta$, and around the critical point $\beta_1 = \beta_2 = 1/3$, our results are consistent with the analytical result $d_c = (1+2\beta)/(3-4\beta)$ derived in \cite{totsuka1995isotropic}, as we show in the Supplementary Information.
+Furthermore, we find that $d_c$ depends more strongly on $\beta_2$ (the one associated with the stronger exchange, since we considered the region $d<0$) than on $\beta_1$, and it approaches $|d_c| \rightarrow 1$ when $\beta_2 \rightarrow 1/3$, implying that for such value of $\beta_2$ the phase transition only takes place when the system becomes fully dimerized.
+On the other hand, for $\beta_1 \rightarrow 1/3$ and $\beta_2 \rightarrow 0$ a critical dimerization value \bluecolor{$|d_c| \approx 0.18$} is found.
+Along the line $\beta_1 = \beta_2 \equiv \beta$, and around the critical point $\beta_1 = \beta_2 = 1/3$, our results are consistent with the analytical result $d_c = (1+2\beta)/(3-4\beta)$ derived in \cite{totsuka1995isotropic}, as we show in Fig. \ref{fig:dc_num_vs_analytical} of Appendix \ref{Numerical determination of dc}. \bluecolor{To better understand some of these limit cases, we analyze the spin Hamiltonian expressed in terms of spin projectors in Appendix \ref{Analysis of dc}.}

-\subsection{Nanographene building blocks}
+\section{Nanographene building blocks}

 Having determined the dependence of $d_c$ with the biquadratic interactions, we move on to analyze nanographenes which can be used to realize this Hamiltonian experimentally, and in which phase we expect the system to be: either in the Haldane phase of Ref. \cite{mishra2021observation}, or in the dimerized phase.
 In Fig. \ref{fig:monomer_dimers}a we depict two experimentally feasible molecules, each hosting two zero energy orbitals and spin-1 ground state, that can be used to realize the desired model.